 I’ve seen a staggering number of people come out in favor of arming teachers.
 Maybe it’s true that a psychotic would-be killer would reconsider his decision to enter a school if he thought he would meet resistance in the form of gunfire.
 But considering the possibility of armed teachers from a purely statistical perspective, totally wiping emotional subjectivity out of the picture, if that’s possible: If teachers are armed, it is a statistical certainty that there will come a time when a teacher or a student, gone off their rocker, will abuse that weapon and we will see similar carnage to what we have witnessed at Sandy Hook.
 It isn’t just a possibility; it is a statistical certainty.

-Here is a brief excerpt from an article that has a pro-gun-control bent:
+Here is a brief excerpt from an

 “The National Rifle Association is quick to associate more guns with less crime, saying that since the early ’90s, when many states relaxed their weapon laws, violent crime has dropped 70 percent.
 Despite the rampages on campuses and military bases, as well as the hail of gang bullets in Chicago that has killed over 200 so far this year, the national murder rate is at a 47-year-low.

-A study in the Journal of Trauma and Acute Care Surgeryfound that the gun murder rate in the U.S. is almost 20 times higher than the next 22 richest and most populous nations combined.
+Journal of Trauma and Acute Care Surgeryfound that the gun murder rate in the U.S. is almost 20 times higher than the next 22 richest and most populous nations combined.
 Every one of those nations has stricter gun control laws.

 Among the world’s 23 wealthiest countries, 80 percent of all gun deaths are American deaths and 87 percent of all kids killed by guns are American kids.”